moonsama/docs/docs/pallets-precompiles/solidity-precompiles/ethereum-mainnet-precompiles 0591652725e6486981b581e727e9017c.md

 Currently there is no BN128Mul support in Solidity, so it needs to be called with inline assembly.
 The following sample code can be used to call this precompile.

-Using the [Remix compiler and deployment](https://docs.moonbeam.network/builders/build/eth-api/dev-env/remix/) and with [MetaMask pointing to Moonbase Alpha](https://docs.moonbeam.network/tokens/connect/metamask/), you can deploy the contract and call the `callBn256ScalarMul(bytes32 x, bytes32 y, bytes32 scalar)` method to return the result of the operation.
+Using the [Remix compiler and deployment](builders/build/eth-api/dev-env/remix/) and with [MetaMask pointing to ](tokens/connect/metamask/), you can deploy the contract and call the `callBn256ScalarMul(bytes32 x, bytes32 y, bytes32 scalar)` method to return the result of the operation.

 ## BN128Pairing